These 11 Delicious Hanukkah Recipes Will Keep Your Menorah Lit AF

 We're talking about your menorah, obviously.
 After all, who could forget that Hanukkah time is finally here?
-Break out the Manischewitz and go dig through your desk drawers for your dreidel, because we've got everything you need to celebrate all eight nights of the Festival of Lights.
+Break out the Manischewitz and go dig through your desk drawers for your dreidel, because we've got everything you need to celebrate the Festival of Lights.

 First of all, what would any Jewish holiday be without a big pile of latkes to slather in sour cream?
 We've got three kinds for you: First, a basic recipe from Noah Bernamoff that will have you whipping out the lox and crème fraiche every night of the week.
 Secondly, Einat Admony—chef and owner of Taim Falafel, Balaboosta, and Bar Bolonat in NYC—shares her seasonally spectacular Sunchoke Latkes, which integrate the tasty sunflower tubers also known as Jerusalem artichokes.
 And once Mom, Dad, and Grandma Yentl have hit the sack, get weird on our Laid-Back Latkes, too.
 Let's just say the not-so-secret ingredient will put the "chronic" in "hanukkah."